 In the area of advertising law, there have been new regulations in recent years to prevent unwanted advertising.
 Consumers are increasingly annoyed by the growing flood of spam on the Net.
 Thus Companies and online merchants are encouraged to ensure that emails are not sent without the recipient's informed consent.
 In the meantime, violations can result in high warning costs.

-Here offers the Double opt-in a legally secure method to be able to prove consent for sending newsletters beyond doubt.
+Here offers the Double Opt-in a legally secure method to be able to prove consent for sending newsletters beyond doubt.
 Only the owner of the email address can click the link in the confirmation email.
 No user can complain about receiving unsolicited advertisements.
-Contains the Double opt-in Mail does not contain advertising, it cannot be declared as unsolicited advertising.
+If the Double Opt-in Mail does not contain advertising, it cannot be declared as unsolicited advertising.